 Custom Picture Framing In Vancouver

 There is a bit of a science to custom picture framing – although it’s what they call a soft science.
 There are no hard rules like there are in physics.

-We specialize in framing Westcoast native art as we do a lot of custom framing for native galleries in Vancouver.
-So let’s take the example of a print from The Inuit Gallery in Gastown – it’s called Winter Moons by Coast Salish artist Maynard Johnny.
+One of our custom picture framing specialties is framing Westcoast native art.
+We do a lot of custom framing for native galleries in Vancouver.
+So to explain, our process when it comes to picture framing, let’s take the example of a print from The Inuit Gallery in Gastown – it’s called Winter Moons by Coast Salish by artist Maynard Johnny.

 The blue we chose is one called Florentine lapis which matches the darker blue in the upper half of the piece.
 Using a lighter coloured mat similar to the lower half of the image appears to be distracting and takes away from the print.

 For the frame, we’ll use a narrow metal frame in a colour called cobalt blue.
 The thinness of the metal frame helps to accent the narrow vertical lines of this piece.
 A wider wooden frame in a similar colour would also work but might appear to overpower a piece this small.